learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 ### Replacing Substrings

-The `stringByReplacingOccurencesOfString:withString:` method allows you to just that—create a new string with each of its selected component type replaced with a new component.
+The `stringByReplacingOccurencesOfString:withString:` method allows you to do just that—create a new string with each of its selected component type replaced with a new component.
 That could be something as simple as replacing an `&amp` with the word "and".

 ```objc
 NSString *instructorNames = @"Joe, Tim, Tom, Jim, &amp Mark!";